cfeng783/PARs/README.md

 This repository includes the Python package which offers functionalities for explaining data anomalies detected by arbitrary models using PARs.
 The methodology of PARs is described in the follow paper:

 Cheng Feng.
 2024.
 PARs: Predicate-based Association Rules for Efficient and Accurate Anomaly Explanation.
 In Proceedings of the 33rd ACM International Conference on Information and Knowledge Management (CIKM ’24), October 21–25, 2024, Boise, ID, USA.
-ACM, New York, NY, USA, 10 pages. https: //doi.org/10.1145/3627673.3679625.
+ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3627673.3679625.

 An extended version for the paper is available at [arxiv](https://arxiv.org/abs/2312.10968).